real2two/httpi/README.md

-# HTTP interaction Discord bot template

-This is an HTTP interaction Discord bot template
+# Discord-related utilities

+This repository is used for Discord-related utilities.

+If you're looking for the library `@/discord`, go to `packages/discord` or click [here](https://github.com/real2two/http-interactions-template/tree/main/packages/discord).

 ## Commands